Intercourse, Lies, and Passionola – Cocktail Wonk

 Dealer Vic had competitors early on in incorporating passionola into recipes.
 A 1943 newspaper article titled Passionola Hits City notes:

-Fred Wilke at Kitty Davis’ has obtained unique Florida rights to Passionola, commerce title of the liquid extract, and has launched it on the theater-restaurant within the type of The Passionola Bomber and The Passionola Cooler.
+Fred Wilke at Kitty Davis’ has obtained unique Florida rights to Passionola, commerce identify of the liquid extract, and has launched it on the theater-restaurant within the type of The Passionola Bomber and The Passionola Cooler.

-The Bomber is rose-colored and comprises:
+The Bomber is rose-colored and accommodates:

 • 2 jiggers of rum